shihlings/leetcode/README.md

-# Solutions in C LeetCode
+# Solutions in C for LeetCode
+Previous code written in C++ for Zerojudge can be found in [shihlings/zerojudge](https://github.com/shihlings/zerojudge).
+They are now archived.
+This repository includes my solutions written in C to the [LeetCode questions](https://leetcode.com).

 ## Repository Management
 ### Branch Hierarchy